codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

 If we have multiple styles that could apply to an element.
-How do we know which ones will be applied and in what order ?
+How do we know which ones will be applied and in what order?

-For example, if we have this html :
+For example, if we have this HTML:

 ```html
 <ul id="mylist">